determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/install-on-slurm.rst

 #.
 If the compute nodes of your cluster do not have internet connectivity to download Docker images,
    see :ref:`slurm-image-config`.

 #.
+If internet connectivity requires use of a proxy, make sure the proxy variables are defined as
+   per :ref:`proxy-config-requirements`.

+#.
 Log into Determined, see :ref:`users`.
 The Determined user must be linked to a user on the HPC
    cluster.
 If logged in with a Determined administrator account, the following example creates a Determined user account that is linked to the current user's Linux account.
 For more details see